 COLLEGE VEHICLE USE

 Navarro College provides College-owned and insured vehicles for use for College-related activities.
-The College has buses, Suburban vehicles, and other passenger vehicles available for use.
+The College has buses, sport utility vehicles, and other passenger vehicles available for use.
 Please refer to Section CI.1, Business and Support Services, Transportation Management for procedures on using fleet vehicles.

 Approved: April 17, 2015